-Developing A Relevant Brand Strategy
+3 Approaches to Developing a Relevant Brand Strategy

-Within the term brand strategy, the word “strategy” sometimes conjures up military campaigns or sports.
+Within the term brand strategy, the word strategy sometimes conjures up military campaigns or sports.
 It sometimes also sounds like sophisticated theories.
 And it can be wishful thinking on paper that is not acted upon.
 And yet, where would most successful companies be without one?
 In a challenged economy with new competition and customer spending down, it is more important than ever to think and act strategically.

 Let’s talk about three approaches to good brand strategy starting with listening: